 A creative, groove- and rifforiented bassplayer with experience from a lot of genres - AOR, Progressive Rock, Indiepop, Hard Rock, EDM and Singer-songwriter.

-I'm Patrik and i've been recording tracks and albums for about 20+ years - most recently with the artist Peter H Nilsson and my regular band - Wonderland.
+I've been recording tracks and albums for about 20+ years - most recently with the artist Peter H Nilsson and my regular band - Wonderland.
 I love the feeling i get when the bassline and drums "fit" (like a wellmade glove) on a recording!
 I"m passionate about melodies and i never get in the way of the song.
 Over the years i´ve played live and recorded in various studios.
 Beside the bassplaying i´m also a songwriter and producer.

 Peter H Nilsson, album "Little american dream":